Engin-Boot/pong-stage-Mohit-it-is/Stage0/Game_ui.md

 ### Scenario: loading of the pong game user interface

-  Given the game has started and user has enterd name
+  Given the game has started and user has entered name

   When user clicked start the game